Bespoke: Contemporary usage

 Newsweek described the word as "monstrously distorted, abused and otherwise mangled into near meaninglessness", saying that anything can now be labeled "bespoke".
 The same Newsweek writer used the word as a verb to describe ordering a custom-made pair of glasses ("bespeaking a pair of spectacles").
 One French bespoke shirtmaker was said to offer 400 shades of white, to satisfy vendor-customer relationships and desire for custom-made items.
 The New York Times devoted an article to bespoke cocktails, which they described as "something devised on the spot to a customer's precise and sometimes peculiar specifications".
 In another article, The New York Times described bespoke perfumes' taking the "world of personalization to an entirely new level".

-A 2016 The New York Times article describes a satirical video about bespoke water and observed:"The B word has become an increasingly common branding lure employed by interior design companies, publishers, surgeons and pornographers.
+A 2016 article in The New York Times describes a satirical video about bespoke water and observed:"The B word has become an increasingly common branding lure employed by interior design companies, publishers, surgeons and pornographers.
 There are bespoke wines, bespoke software, bespoke vacations, bespoke barber shops, bespoke insurance plans, bespoke yoga, bespoke tattoos, even bespoke medical implants."

+A 2022 Saveur Magazine article described the humble guacamole as "...bespoke: Diners could make their guac mild, medium, or hot".